uncopenweb/jsonic/doc/rest.rst

 The REST API
 ============

-The JSonic server implements a REST API providing information about available speech engines, synthesizing speech to audio files, and fetching speech files.
+The JSonic server implements a REST interface providing information about available speech engines, synthesizing speech to audio files, and fetching speech files.
 The server sets the HTTP status code properly on every response to indicate whether a request was process successfully (e.g., 200, 206) or an error occurred (e.g., 500).

 GET /engine
 -----------